devo-ps/pipelines/README.md

 Pipelines is a simple tool with a web UI to manage running tasks.
 It supports triggering tasks manually throught a Web UI or using webhooks.

-Pipelines is composed of two three components:
+Pipelines is composed of three components:
  - __Web UI__: User interface that allows users to run tasks, inspect logs and show the task details.
 It also support username/password authentication.
  - __Pipelines API__: This is the backend for the Web UI and webh